 The presented mobile robot was equipped with the autonomous navigation system in ROS framework, mainly based on data from Microsoft Kinect sensor.
 The robot has four independently driven wheels and is rather small.
-The width and length are about 35 cm, hight with Kinect sensor is below 50 cm.
-The pictures shows the real robot and visualizations of it.
+The width and length are about 35 cm, height with the Kinect sensor is below 50 cm.
+The pictures show the real robot and visualizations of it.

-The first version of robot without autonomous navigation system was described in following page: Four wheeled mobile robot with Raspberry Pi.
-It was equipped with a Raspberry Pi computer, the set of sensors and four DC brushed motors from Pololu.
+The first version of the robot without an autonomous navigation system was described in the following page: Four wheeled mobile robot with Raspberry Pi.
+It was equipped with a Raspberry Pi computer, a set of sensors, and four DC brushed motors from Pololu.

-For the autonomous system purposes the mobile platform was expanded by an additional computer (temporary a notebook with Intel i3 and 4 GB RAM) and the Microsoft Kinect sensor with mounting elements.
-The diagram shows hardware architecture of robot.
+For the autonomous system purposes, the mobile platform was expanded by an additional computer (temporary a notebook with Intel i3 and 4 GB RAM) and the Microsoft Kinect sensor with mounting elements.
+The diagram shows the hardware architecture of the robot.

 The architecture of high-level control system of mobile robot

-The control system of robot has layered structure and was realized with a few computations units.
-The one of requirements for low-level control system were real time operations.
-So, all time-sensitive algorithms were running in microcontroller Kinetis.
-Many of used solutions were described in previous entry.
-The high-level part of control system doesn’t need to fulfill hard real-time requirements so the non-realtime interfaces were used like a ethernet or a USB.
-The below diagram shows the architecture of control system.
+The control system of the robot has a layered structure and was realized with a few computations units.
+The one of requirements for a low-level control system was real-time operations.
+So, all time-sensitive algorithms were running on the ARM based microcontroller.
+Many of the used solutions were described in a previous entry.
+The high-level part of the control system doesn't need to fulfill hard real-time requirements so the non-real-time interfaces were used like ethernet or a USB.
+The below diagram shows the architecture of the control system.

-The higher-level layer of control system was realized in ROS Indigo framework.
-This development environment provides mechanizms for software nodes communication and synchronization.
+The high-level layer of the control system was realized in the ROS framework.
+This development environment provides mechanisms for software nodes communication and synchronization.
 Moreover, ROS allows to easy run control algorithms on several computers.
-So, part of control system was run on Raspberry Pi and the other part on notebook.
-Components was realized as nodes which communicate with each others by mechanizm called topics.
-The control system consists of following components:
+So, part of the control system was run on Raspberry Pi and the other part on a notebook.
+Components were realized as nodes that communicate with each other by a mechanism called topics.
+The control system consists of the following components:

 - PS3 Pad teleoperation